leroysb/mydjangoapp/README.md

-This is the source code of my personal web app which is deployed on heroku.
+This repository has been moved but the web app remains deployed.
 Click [here](https://fueledbyleroy.herokuapp.com) to view it.

 ## Tech Stack
 ### Application and Data